JettNguyen/Nexel/README.md

 # Nexel

-A polished strategic block placement puzzle game built with React and Vite.
+A strategic block placement puzzle game built with React and Vite.

 ## Features